w-m/WMGenericCollection/README.md

 For most methods of the Cocoa classes, type checks are performed at compilation time and will throw warnings.
 Two exceptions stand out:

-* Object creation:
+*Object creation:*

     WMStringArray *stringArray = (WMStringArray *)@[@"abc", @"bcd", @"cde"];

 This needs a cast (can be (id)) and does not check contained types.

-* for loops:
+*for loops:*

-    for (NSNumber *n in stringArray) {}
+    for (NSNumber *n in stringArray) {
+        ...
+    }

 Use `enumerateObjectsUsingBlock:` instead, which will check the type and even provide it correctly in the automatically created code block in Xcode.

 How does it work
 ================